 09 May Ed Blog 1 | The Dreamer | Shanghai’s Marriage Market

-As the team prepare to head back out to Shanghai later this month to re-work The Dreamer, Rich reflects on one of the most influential moments of last year, and how that impacted on the creation of the show.
+As the team head back out to Shanghai to re-work The Dreamer, Rich reflects on one of the most influential moments of last year, and how that impacted on the creation of the show.
 The Dreamer is Gecko’s first ever international co-production (with Shanghai Dramatic Arts Centre) and was created in 2016 as part of the British Council’s Shakespeare Lives programme.

 This is the first in a series of blogs in the run up to The Dreamer coming to the Edinburgh Festival Fringe in August 2017.
 So stay tuned to follow the shows journey from Shanghai to Edinburgh!